scottchiefbaker/perl-Date-Parse-Modern/README.md

 `Date::Parse::Modern` provides a single function `strtotime()` which takes a textual datetime string and returns a unixtime.
 Initial tests shows that `Date::Parse::Modern` is about 40% faster than `Date::Parse`.
-Part of this speed increase may be due to the fact that we don't support as many "unique" string formats.

-Care was given to support the most modern style strings that you would commonly run in to in log files or on the internet.
-Some "weird" examples that `Date::Parse` supports but `Date::Parse::Modern` does **not** would be:
+Care was given to support the most modern style strings that you would commonly find in log files or on the internet.

-    21 dec 17:05
-    2000 10:02:18 "GMT"
-    20020722T100000Z
-    2002-07-22 10:00 Z

-Corner cases like this were purposely not implemented because they're not commonly used and it would affect performance of the more common strings.

 # USAGE